![]() |

 Once inside, the walls were covered with plaques about the history of Guntersville.

-A boat was on display that represented all the activities one can do on Lake Guntersville.
+A boat was on display, representing all the activities one can do on Lake Guntersville.
 We saw Crusader, the Mechanical wonder Horse on which many a child had ridden.
 We saw a sign advertising "Bargain Days every Tues and Wednesday.
 Adm "10 & 15 cents" including tax, along with adjoining theater seats.

 We saw an old spinning wheel, a piano, a trophy from the Boat Race, wooden benches, a character reading machine, a fire hose cart, and a cardboard cutout of Will Rogers (he is the grandson of John Gunter, a namesake of Guntersville's).